dreamineering/business-administration/docs/functionality/operational/conditions-and-contracts/README.md

 ## Financials

-As compared to [contracts](./contracts.md) there no obligation that the client will complete the full course of treatment
+Compared to [contracts](../contracts/) there no obligation that the client will complete the full course of treatment

 ## Scerario